 In most cases, depending on the type of disease, patients take Omeprazole according to the following scheme:

-In the presence of ulcerative disorders in the gastrointestinal tract, the cause of which was the use of NVPS, the patient is prescribed 1 capsule or tablet per day for a course of 1-2 months.
+In the presence of ulcerative disorders in the gastrointestinal tract, the cause of which was the use of NSAIDs, the patient is prescribed 1 capsule or tablet per day for a course of 1-2 months.

-Most often, the doctor prescribes to patients with such a pathology at least 60 mg of Omeprazole per day.
+Most often, the doctor prescribes at least 60 mg of Omeprazole per day to patients with this pathology.
 That is 3 tab.
 20 mg.
-In this case, the medicine is supposed to be taken once a day.
-Sometimes experts prescribe to patients with Zollinger-Ellison syndrome and increased doses of the drug - 80-120 mg / day.
-In this case, the patient should take the drug 2 times a day.
+In this case, you should take the medicine once a day.
+Sometimes experts prescribe higher doses of the drug to patients with Zollinger-Ellison syndrome - 80-120 mg/day.
+The patient should take the drug 2 times a day.

-How to drink
+How to drink correctly

 Omeprazole tablets are also best swallowed whole with water.